 - 1 tbsp 1 tbsp dried thyme or dried oregano or dried basil

 - 1½ lbs 650 g ribeye steakribeye steaks

 - Mix the butter with garlic, salt, and pepper.
 Set aside.

 - Preheat your oven to 450°F (225°C).
 Take your meat out of the fridge for about 20-30 minutes to bring it to room temperature.
 Separate the whole garlic head into cloves but don't peel them.

 - Grease a large roasting pan and place the broccoli, garlic and tomatoes in a single layer.
-Season with thyme, oregano or basil and drizzle olive oil on top.
-Give it a stir to coat and then place the roasting pan in the oven for 10 minutes.
+Season with thyme, oregano, or basil, and drizzle olive oil on top.
+Stir it to coat, and then place the roasting pan in the oven for 10 minutes.

 - Brush the meat with olive oil and season generously with salt and pepper.
 Fry quickly on high heat in a frying pan.
 At this point, you're only looking to give the meat a nice seared surface.

 - Remove the pan from the oven and make room for the meat amongst the vegetables.